Muscavirus

 Muscavirus is a genus of viruses, in the family Hytrosaviridae.
 The fly Musca domestica is the natural host.
-There is only one species in this genus: Musca hytrosavirus.
+There is only one species in this genus: Musca domestica salivary gland hypertrophy virus (Muscavirus musdomesticae).
 Diseases associated with this genus include: salivary gland hypertrophy, and complete sterility of infected female flies by inhibiting eggs development.

 Structure

 Viruses in the genus Muscavirus are enveloped, with rod-shaped geometries.
 The diameter is around 50 nm.
 Genomes are circular, around 124kb in length.
 The genome has 108 open reading frames.

 Life cycle

 Viral replication is nuclear.
 DNA-templated transcription is the method of transcription.
 Musca domestica serve as the natural host.
 Transmission routes are parental and contamination.